home-assistant/developers.home-assistant/docs/review-process.md

 ## Repository specific information

-Some of our respositories have specific requirements or guidelines that are applied on top of this general guide.
+Some of our repositories have specific requirements or guidelines that are applied on top of this general guide.

 ### Home Assistant Core